samkeen/githubsurvivor/README.md

     $ bin/runtask sync

-You probably want to run this periodically, e.g. in an hourly cron job.
+You'll probably want to run this periodically, e.g. in an hourly cron job.

 ### Run